Reasons why hiking shoes (also called trail shoes) are the best choice among hiking footwear types

 Durable.
 Hiking shoes are constructed using durable materials.
 They are built to be tough against abrasions, rugged terrains and rocks.

 Cheaper.
 The price of hiking shoes can go as low as $50 to more or less $200 depending on the brand and technologies featured.
 You just need to know what to look for and what to ignore when purchasing one for yourself.
+If you're particularly looking to buy budget-friendly ones, please see our page about the best cheap hiking shoes.

 Minimal-to-no break-in required.
 One of the many qualities of a hiking shoe is that it does not need extended break-in time.
 Some shoes do not even require breaking in.
 It is mainly because of lighter materials used and the not-so-restrictive design.